 Like many other US states, Wisconsin has had several updates to its gaming laws over the years.
 While online bets are not possible (away from a tribal casino) just yet, that is expected to change in the near future.

 An agreement was reached with Oneida Nation to allow mobile and retail sports betting at its Green Bay casino.
 Sports betting began there in November 2021.
 A second agreement with the St. Croix Chippewa Indians was also formed and came into effect in April 2022, when the tribe opened retail sportsbooks at its casinos.

 Read the rest of our review to learn more about the status of gaming legislation in WI.

 The Status of Legal Online Gambling in Wisconsin

-Recent changes have made retail sports betting possible in WI, with a form of mobile sports betting possible in the near future.
+Recent changes have made retail and mobile sports betting possible in WI, but only on tribal casino land.
 It is a slightly different situation from most other states.
 You can determine the status of each type of online gambling below: